Siddhu +2: Release

-The film remained unreleased for one year, it was initially slated to release in January 2011 but eventually got preponed and released in December 2010.
-The film was made simultaneously in Telugu as Love in Hyderabad, starring Kannada actress Aindrita Ray as the female lead and was directed by Chandra Mahesh.
+The film was initially slated to release on 26 November 2010, and later to January 2011 during Pongal, but eventually released in December 2010.
+The film was made simultaneously in Telugu as Love in Hyderabad (previously titled Sare Nee Ishtam), directed by Chandra Mahesh and starring Kannada actress Aindrita Ray as the female lead.
+The film featured music by Chakri.
+The film also starred Kausha Rach, Brahmanandam, Nagendra Babu, Kota Srinivasa Rao, Sudhakar, Annapoorna, Sudha, Sayaji Shinde (replacing Avinash), Satya Prakash (replacing Saiju Kurup), and Ali.
 However the film did not face a theatrical release, owing to the failure of the original version.

 Critical reception

-Behindwoods wrote:"‘Siddu +2, 1st attempt’ has a neat story [sic] but the heart and soul of this concept remains unexplored throughout the show".
 Sify wrote "the film is painfully predictable, and offers nothing original in its writing or treatment.
 It just doesn't work because it's hard to empathize with any of the characters and the actors fail to rise above the flawed script".
+The film was also reviewed by The New Indian Express, The Times of India, and Rediff.com.